Contrasting FTAI Infrastructure (NASDAQ:FIP) & Global Partners (NYSE:GLP)

-FTAI Infrastructure (NASDAQ:FIP – Get Rating) and Global Partners (NYSE:GLP – Get Rating) are both small-cap finance companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their analyst recommendations, risk, profitability, dividends, earnings, valuation and institutional ownership.
+FTAI Infrastructure (NASDAQ:FIP – Get Rating) and Global Partners (NYSE:GLP – Get Rating) are both small-cap finance companies, but which is the better investment?
+We will compare the two businesses based on the strength of their risk, valuation, institutional ownership, analyst recommendations, dividends, earnings and profitability.

+FTAI Infrastructure pays an annual dividend of $0.03 per share and has a dividend yield of 1.1%.
+Global Partners pays an annual dividend of $2.50 per share and has a dividend yield of 7.6%.
+Global Partners pays out 28.0% of its earnings in the form of a dividend.
+Global Partners has increased its dividend for 2 consecutive years.
+Global Partners is clearly the better dividend stock, given its higher yield and longer track record of dividend growth.

 Analyst Ratings